 The art of Chinese landscaping began some 2,500 years ago.
 It was in 13th century Suzhou, however, that it reached its zenith.
 More than 200 gardens then existed, residential gardens created for the privileged elite as places of retreat for their owners to enjoy in solitude or in the company of guests.

 Meticulous restoration underway …

 Many of the gardens continued to flourish until the end of the 19th century, gradually falling into disrepair with the elimination of China’s leisure class.
 Today, those that are left are government owned.
 Nine are meticulously restored.
-Among them is the largest, incongruously named “The Humble Administrator’s Garden,” and the smallest, which I chose to visit on my March visit this year, “The Master of the Nets Garden,” a UNESCO Heritage Site.
+Among them is the largest, incongruously named “The Humble Administrator’s Garden,” and the smallest, which I chose to visit ,“The Master of the Nets Garden,” a UNESCO Heritage Site.

 Garden not easy to find …

 It would be easier to be drawn into this particular garden via a fisherman’s net than to try to find it on one’s own.
 First one must locate the unmarked opening to a narrow alleyway, and then follow twists and turns and uneven steps – contrived to confuse evil spirits, but not the entourage of smiling women dogging my footsteps doing their best to sell me a fan.
 Not a fan?
 How about chopsticks?
 A collection of postcards?
 At last I arrived at a screened wall bordered with a row of iron rings for tethering horses where a door put me into a formal reception room.